kunterbunt2/family.tree/README.md

 # Missing tests
 1. every person with a father must have a mother and vice versa
 2. every person has to have a first name

+# Issues
+PdfBox PDExtendedGraphicsState.setLineWidth has no impact on setLineDashPattern